International Exchange Program

 Fees and Scholarships: If selected to participate in this program, you will pay your standard student fee per unit to the GSM.
 You will NOT be required to pay tuition to LUT.

-Housing Scholarships, funded by LUT and awarded by the GSM, are available for up to six selected students.
+Housing scholarships, funded by LUT and awarded by the GSM, are available.
 As part of our agreement with LUT, they offer free housing to selected GSM students attending their classes.
 This housing may be a farther distance from campus than other options, and may require public or other modes of transportation to campus.
 Transportation costs are covered by the students.
-If you are selected but elect to opt out of this free housing, you are responsible for any housing costs you may incur.
-If you are not selected for a housing scholarship, or if you prefer to seek your own housing, for your reference the housing costs are approximately 500 EUR for 3-4 weeks or 400 EUR for 2 weeks.
+If you are selected, but elect to opt out of this free housing, you are responsible for any housing costs you may incur.
+If you are not selected for a housing scholarship, or if you prefer to seek your own housing, for your reference the housing costs are approximately 500 EUR for 2 weeks.
 Please contact your program manager for further details.

 Application Deadline and Additional Information